connectrpc/connect-es/MIGRATING.md

 ### `createPromiseClient` is removed

 Promise clients are now the default and the previously-deprecated function `createPromiseClient` has been removed.
-Any callsites using `createPromiseClient` should be updated to use `createClient`.
+Any call sites using `createPromiseClient` should be updated to use `createClient`.

 ```diff
 - import { createPromiseClient } from "@connectrpc/connect-node";